WGRV (AM)

 WGRV (1340 AM and 99.5 FM, "Hometown Radio") is a radio station broadcasting a News Talk Information and Traditional Country format.
-Licensed to Greeneville, Tennessee, United States, the station is currently owned by Radio Greeneville, Inc. and features programming from Fox Radio and Westwood One.
+Licensed to Greeneville, Tennessee, United States, the station is owned by Radio Greeneville, Inc. and features programming from Fox News Radio and Westwood One.

 WGRV also broadcasts community information on Comcast Cable, channel 18, which shows local events, community calendar items, local video of interest, and community birthdays and simulcasts WGRV's live shows and newscasts.

 WGRV signed on the air on November 16, 1946, with a live broadcast from the ballroom of the Brumley Hotel in downtown Greeneville.

 WGRV carries a wide variety of community programming, including broadcasting live from local sports and community events.